 Don’t make them predictable: if you make your discounts predictable, your customers won’t be willing to pay full price and will simply wait for the next discount in order to renew their subscription.
 Use discounts sparingly and highly targeted towards the right customers.

-This is a new type of financing for SaaS companies that are looking for ways to increase their revenue without undermining the value of their product.
+This is a new type of financing for XaaS companies that are looking for ways to increase their revenue without undermining the value of their product.

-As a SaaS company, non-dilutive financing allows you to enjoy the full advantages of using a SaaS business model while also being valued at the correct price.
+As a XaaS company, non-dilutive financing allows you to enjoy the full advantages of using a XaaS business model while also being valued at the correct price.

-Discounting is a short term strategy that is not sustainable in the long term and can negatively affect your brand and product value.
-If you’re a SaaS company that’s looking to grow, you want to be looking for tactics that increase customer retention, rather than acquisition.
+Discounting is a short-term strategy that is not sustainable in the long term and can negatively affect your brand and product value.
+If you’re a XaaS company that’s looking to grow, you want to be looking for tactics that increase customer retention, rather than acquisition.
 Make sure to use discounts sparingly and consider using non-dilutive financing methods.